openframeworks/ofBook/11_sound/chapter.md

 When representing sound as a continuous stream of values between -1 and 1, you're working with sound in what's known as the "Time Domain".
 This means that each value you're dealing with is referring to a specific moment in time.
 There is another way of representing sound which can be very helpful when you're using sound to drive something other aspect of your app.
 That representation is known as the "Frequency Domain".

-[ image of a waveform vs an FFT bar graph ]
+*[ image of a waveform vs an FFT bar graph ]*

-- A time domain signal can be transformed to the frequency domain via a FFT
-- You can also invert an FFT to transform a frequency domain signal back to a time domain signal. *Possible shout out to additive synthesis here*.
+In the frequency domain, you'll be able to see how much of your input signal lies in various frequencies, split into various "bins" (see above image).

+You can transform a signal in the time domain into the frequency domain by a ubiquitous algorithm called the Fast Fourier Transform.
+You can get an openFrameworks-ready implementation of the FFT (along with examples!) in either the ofxFFT or ofxFft addons (by Lukasz Karluk and Kyle McDonald respectively).

+*[footnote explaining FFT vs DFT to avoid cluttering the previous paragraph up]*

+You can also transform a signal from the frequency domain back to the time domain, using an Inverse Fast Fourier Transform (aka IFFT).
+This is less common, but there is an entire genre of audio synthesis called Additive Synthesis which is built around this principle (generating values in the frequency domain then running an IFFT on them to create synthesized sound).

 - ofSoundStream gives you access to sound in the time domain.
 - The time domain is useful for analysing general "loudness", as well as pitch detection ([counterintuitively](http://blog.bjornroche.com/2012/07/frequency-detection-using-fft-aka-pitch.html))
 - Frequency domain is useful for isolating particular elements of a sound, such as instruments in a song.
 It is also useful for analyzing the character/timbre of a sound.